commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 # clive command showing "Error while updating lesson status.Please check your internet connection", how can I fix this?

-In this case try clive command after few minutes.
-If this still don't work report at tech@greyatom.com
+In this case try, clive command after few minutes.
+If this still doesn't work report at tech@greyatom.com

 # I see 'No passwd entry for user "undefined/username"' and cannot work in the IDE, how can I fix this?